jsmyth1423/project-2/README.md

 ## The Plan:
 (need to recreate wireframe as lost)

-I wireframed my basic idea as well as the steps I thought I would have to take in order to making a minimum viable product.
-This gave me a solid baseline of steps to work through.
+We collaboratively wireframed our vision of the project as well as the key things we thought would be necessary for a working product.

 ## Key Challenges: